tOskr-uk/OhMyFood/README.md

   and i cant tell with certainty what the menu text was.
 Can i guess and is it important if i guess wrong?
 - Do i need to make the mouseover animation on the menu cards stick when they are selected?
 How to do without checkbox hack?
+- Display the location of restaurants.
+WHat does this meen?